 - 1. Pentel Arts Oil Pastels

 - 2. Sakura Cray-Pas Junior Artist Oil Pastels

 - 9. Lasten Non Toxic Kids Oil Pastels

 - 11. Prima Marketing Prima Art Philosophy Oil Pastels

 - 12. Strokes Art Supplies Oil Pastels

-- What to Look for When Buying an Oil Pastels
+- How to Blend Oil Pastels

 - Frequently Asked Questions

 If there’s one thing I love about this Pentel Arts Oil Pastels, it’s probably the excellent blendability and versatility of these oil pastels.
 I think these factors are crucial, especially if you like showcasing various techniques like impasto and gradation in your art.

 Aside from that, these pastels’ smooth and creamy texture allows you to blend the colors seamlessly.
 You can even smoothen them out with your fingers to create artistic effects.
 You may also use them on paper, board, or canvas since they are acid-free.